 SEND A MESSAGE ASKING TO GET COFFEE

 The next step is to reach out via LinkedIn messaging and actually meet up in-person.
 This is completely un-creepy and non-invasive, as long as you craft a professional message that actually shows that you have an interest in whoever you are messaging.
 No one wants to meet up if they feel like you are only interested in using this person’s position to benefit yourself.
-Another good tip is to offer to pay for the meetup.

 A great LinkedIn message will read something like:

 Hi!
 Nice to e-meet you.
 I see that we both attended the University of Vermont and are both living in NYC now.
 I’d love to have a virtual coffee and hear more about your experiences – I so admire your career and want to learn about how you got to where you are today.
 Let me know if you have any availability soon.
 Looking forward to connecting!

 REPOST AND COMMENT ON OTHERS’ POSTS AND ARTICLES

 The best way to get in front of recruiters and companies that are hiring is to generally be active on the site: comment on others’ posts/statuses, comment on articles you find interesting, and reshare articles and posts that resonate with you.
 Make sure that you are adding some kind of value when commenting on LinkedIn posts/articles, too.
 Don’t just comment “Nice article!”; instead, comment on why you liked the article.
 “Nice article, I felt super inspired after reading about how this entrepreneur overcame XX struggles” is a better comment as it reveals something about what motivates you and shows that you have a sincere interest in continuing to grow in your career.